fretka46/Dochazkovy-System/web/api/profiles/readme.md

 <br>
 Each photo must be named `{teacher_id}.jpg`
 <br><br>
-Id must be same as the same as the id of the teacher in the database.
+Id must be same as the id of the teacher in database.